eclipse-theia/theia/doc/Developing.md

 [click for base article](https://github.com/eclipse-theia/theia/issues/3251#issuecomment-468166533)

-The following launch configuration is meant to be used when the Theia project is opened as the main project in vscode, the following launch configuration is added inside .vscode/launch.json.
+The following launch configuration is meant to be used when the Theia project is opened as the main project in VS Code, the following launch configuration is added inside .vscode/launch.json.
 - The source repository of your plugin is expected under your `${workspaceFolder}/plugins` folder
 - You can start the frontend from URL: http://localhost:3030
 - It's suggested to update your frontend launch configuration URL to open your favorite target project in a second launch